rstrube/sagi/README.md

 ```
 nvidia-dkms nvidia-utils lib32-nvidia-utils nvidia-settings
 ```
-That's it!
+That's it! :)

 ### Post-Installation Capabilities
 *Still need some time to document these.*

-## Installation
+## Base Installation Procedure
-The installation process is quite simple
+The base installation process is quite simple:

 1. Boot off of the [Arch installation ISO](https://www.archlinux.org/download/)
 1. Run `iwctl` to connect to WiFi (see below).